mikediessner/nubo/docs/_source/index.rst

    appreciated and will help make NUBO better in the future.

-On this page, you can find an overview of the three main documentation sections consisting of (i) an introduction to Bayesian optimisation with NUBO, (ii) a selection of examples that can be used as boilerplate code, and (iii) detailed references for all of NUBO's functions and objects.
+On this page, you can find an overview of the three main documentation sections consisting of (i) an introduction to Bayesian optimisation with NUBO, (ii) off-the-shelf algorithms for an easy and quick start with NUBO, (iii) a selection of examples that can be used as boilerplate code, and (iv) detailed references for all of NUBO's functions and objects.

 NUBO